wdrdg/wdrdg/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Generalized_MADDPG and Fairness in RS
+- 🔭 I’m currently working on Data Enigneer and Data Science
-- 🌱 I’m currently learning DeFi
+- 🌱 I’m currently learning Efficient ML
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...